Thanks for stopping by my unbiased review of Facebook Cash Code!

 #2 – Limited Spots Available

-Another dirty tactic used – when there are “limited” or only “X number” of positions available.
+Another tactic used – when there are “limited” or only “X number” of positions available.

 #3 – Big Paycheck Screenshots

-The thing I find really amusing is that the fraudsters dazzle you with huge checks but never explain how you can make so much money online.
+The thing I find really amusing when it comes to ‘FCC’ is that the fraudster dazzles you with huge checks, but never explain how you can make so much money online.

-However, it’s clear to understand how those jokers have made THEIR money… by SCAMMING!
+But it’s clear to understand how the joker has made THEIR money…

 #4 – False Testimonials